Dalonzo16/CS_359/Part 3/README.txt

 Work Allocation:
     - Ludwig Scherer: Database connection function, command line argument preparation and main function skeleton
-    - Alena Fisher: Wrote queries for questions 6-10 and added necessary information into the database for the queries.
+    - Alena Fisher: Wrote queries for questions 6-10, added necessary information into the database for the queries, and created Execution.pdf.
     - Devon Alonzo: Wrote queries for questions 1-5 and also added more information to the database

 Project leader for this stage was: Alena Fisher